Holes In Lawn: Causes + How To Fill The Small Overnight Holes

 These animals cause even more damage to your lawn as they tend to dig up to extract the larvae of Japanese beetles.

-Moreover, some wasps and cicada killer wasps, as well as the scoliid wasp, dig holes when the grass is relatively short and the ground has been exposed.
+Moreover, some wasps and cicada killer wasps, as well as the scoliid wasps, dig holes when the grass is relatively short and the ground has been exposed.

 Scoliid wasps, in particular, dig holes to lay eggs while killer wasps dig holes to bury paralyzed cicadas alongside their eggs to nourish their babies once hatched.